VAR-META-Tech/unreal-nibi/deploy_cw721.md

 CONTRACT_ADDRESS="$(cat txhash.init.json | jq -r '.logs[0].events[1].attributes[0].value')"
 ```

-## Once you have the CONTRACT_ADDRESS.
-You good to mint an NFT with this code example
+## Once you have the CONTRACT_ADDRESS, you can mint an NFT with this code example

 ```c
 const adminAddress = "nibi1zaavvzxez0elundtn32qnk9lkm8kmcsz44g7xl"